railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

    :scale: 60
    :align: center

-   *Defining your Own Alarms*
+   *Defining your Own Alarms*.

+Add events through :menuselection:`Sales --> Configuration --> Calendar --> Events`

 .. figure:: images/crm_meeting_form.png
    :scale: 75
    :align: center

-   *Entering a New Meeting*
+   *Entering a new Event*.

-You may notice different colours and styles in the calendar.
-That is because OpenERP distinguishes between recurring events, multiple days events and events that only happen once.
-Multi-day events have a coloured background, whereas single events have a coloured font.
-Each event has a colour that represents the user who created the meeting.
-You can filter the different users by selecting them from the list at the right of the screen.
+You can filter the My Events by selecting them from the list at the right of the screen.

 .. figure:: images/crm_calendar_month.png
    :scale: 50
    :align: center

-   *Monthly Meeting Calendar*
+   *Monthly Meeting Calendar*.

+Weekly meeting Calendar seems like following screenshot.

 .. figure:: images/crm_calendar_week.png
    :scale: 50
    :align: center

-   *Weekly Meeting Calendar*
+   *Weekly Meeting Calendar*.

 .. index:: calendars

-You can change the Calendar view for meetings and return to the list, form or gantt view by using the buttons at the top right.
+You can change the Calendar view for meetings and return to the list, form view by using the buttons at the top right.
 OpenERP's usual search tools and filters enable you to filter the events displayed in the calendar or, for example, to display the calendar for only some employees at a time.

 .. tip:: Related Responsible